tomstoll/PyZBC2014/README.md

 # Developers
-This package is setup to build wheels and publish to PyPI whenever the version is incremented.
+This package is setup to build wheels whenever the version is incremented, but you have to manually trigger the action to publish to PyPI.
 To make any updates, follow these steps:
 1. Edit the code, fix bugs, update docs, etc.
 2. Bump the version in `src/pyzbc2014/__init__.py`
 3. Commit the changes and push to GitHub.
 For example: